-Thank you - each one of our valued customers - for choosing to do your banking with us.
-Be assured that First State Bank's directors, officers, management team and staff sincerely appreciates your loyal business and the relationship we share with you.
-Also be assured, that we stand ready to help you build your financial future by offering the very best and most modern banking services and products available in today's market place.
-As your community bank, not only are we your friends and neighbors providing you with personal service, but we are also dedicated bankers, striving to serve the financial needs and responsibilities of our community.
+Thank you to each one of our valued customers for choosing to do your banking with us.
+Be assured that First State Bank's directors, officers, management team, and staff sincerely appreciate your loyal business and the relationship we share with you.
+Also, be assured that we stand ready to help you build your financial future by offering the very best and most modern banking services and products available in today's market place.
+As your community bank, not only are we your friends and neighbors providing you with personal service, but we are also dedicated bankers striving to serve the financial needs and responsibilities of our community.

 |Welcome to First State Bank|